stokuj/CryptoCurrencyPP/README.md

   - Manages application logic and state

 ## 📦 Dependencies
+Project was tested 5.05.2025 with python 3.11.9 and tensorflow 2.19. pandas_datareader had to be raplaced with yfinance module.
- - Python 3.6+
+ - Python 3.11
- - TensorFlow 2.x
+ - TensorFlow
  - Keras
  - Pandas
  - NumPy
  - Matplotlib
- - pandas_datareader
+ - yfinance

 ## 📄 License